The Roommate by Rosie Danan

-Rosie Danan was able to flesh out these characters in a way that the lust and pleasure was there, but also leaves a room for proper exploration to highlight mature communication to further their relationship.
+Rosie Danan was able to flesh out these characters in a way that the lust and pleasure were there but also leaves room for proper exploration to highlight mature communication to further their relationship.

 While Clara was as innocent as she can be, she goes out of her comfort zone, at her own pace, and Josh, as flirty as he can be, emphasizes the importance of consent and mutual pleasure.
 I think it’s one of the greatest points in the book!

-More on sex positivity, the book never shied away to the idea that partners should achieve equal importance when it comes to sexual pleasure, and more importantly the idea of the female gaze and pleasure in the adult entertainment industry.
+More on sex positivity, The Roommate never shied away from the idea that partners should achieve equal importance when it comes to sexual pleasure, and more importantly the idea of the female gaze and pleasure in the adult entertainment industry.